Become a member

 Where no one has gone before

-It’s easy for Wilson to picture the kind of the future society he dreams of, because somebody already made a TV show about it.
+It’s easy for Wilson to picture the kind of future society he dreams of, because somebody already made a TV show about it.
 It’s called Star Trek.
 Far from just being about aliens and spaceships, Star Trek presented a world where “they’ve solved income inequality, they’ve solved racism, they’ve solved sexism.
 They’re able to balance nature and technology.
 And humanity is then able to put all of its attention into boldly going where no man has gone before and seeking out new life and new civilizations.
 And I view that as a very spiritual story.”

 “I have had to work very hard to bring hope and joy to who I am as a person”